Solution Description

 1. Vision of the Solution

-High-level statement outlining the solution, its main parts, why this solution was selected, and how it contributes to meeting the business goals.
-May include a high-level diagram depicting the main parts of the solution showing it in the context of the enterprise environment.
+A high-level statement outlining the solution, its main parts, why it was selected, and how it helps meet business goals.
+This section may include a high-level diagram depicting the main parts of the solution within the context of the enterprise environment.

 2. Solution Components

-List of enterprise components or their parts that are supposed to be added, modified, or removed as a part of the solution.
+A list of enterprise components or parts that are supposed to be added, modified, or removed as part of the solution.

 Business Processes

-Newly introduced business processes, changes to existing processes and processes which will no longer be needed.
-Processes can be grouped by domains, products, etc. Listing process changes itself is necessary but may not be sufficient for readers to learn quickly how the changes are connected.
-To put them in context, it is convenient to create a diagram showing a high-level picture of how the affected processes relate to each other.
+Newly introduced business processes, changes to existing processes, and processes that will no longer be needed.
+Processes can be grouped by domains, products, etc. Listing process changes is necessary but may not be enough for readers to quickly understand how those changes connect.
+To provide context, it is helpful to create a diagram showing a high-level picture of how the affected processes relate to each other.

 - High-level process diagram showing the affected processes

-- Which processes or their parts will be introduced, modified or replaced
+- Detail on which processes or parts will be introduced, modified, or replaced

 IT Systems and Infrastructure

-This section represents changes to the IT systems in terms of creating, modifying, or replacing systems or their parts.
-It may list only the nature of the system changes, leaving the details to the individual system specifications, or it may specify the particular modifications such as function, screen or interface changes (from the business perspective).
-In addition, the solution can involve changes to the infrastructure such as networks, security, or hardware, which should be mentioned here too.
+This section covers changes to IT systems in terms of creating, modifying, or replacing systems or their components.
+It can list only the general nature of the system changes—leaving the details to individual system specifications—or it can specify particular modifications like changes to functions, screens, or interfaces (from a business perspective).
+Additionally, the solution can involve infrastructure changes, such as networks, security, or hardware, which should be mentioned here as well.

-As for the business processes, it is a good practice to describe the rationale behind each change giving readers an idea of why the changes to the IT are needed.
-It is also beneficial to visualize the changes, for example, using a context diagram or by linking the IT changes to corresponding business processes changes.
+As with business processes, it is good practice to describe the rationale behind each change, giving readers a clear idea of why IT modifications are needed.
+Visualizing these changes is also beneficial, for example, by using a context diagram or by linking IT changes to corresponding business process modifications.

 - Context diagram, data flows, integrations, etc.

-- Which legacy systems will be involved, shall new systems or applications be developed?
+- Details on which legacy systems will be involved and whether new systems or applications must be developed

-- New, modified or removed systems or their parts
+- Summary of new, modified, or removed systems or components

 - Main features and functions of the new and modified systems or applications